cms-analysis/flashgg/README.md

 - **doHHWWggTagCutFlow**: Categorize all events that pass pre-selection into HHWWgg categories.
 Without this flag, events that do not pass all analysis selections are cut.
 - **saveHHWWggFinalStateVars**: Save many final state variables such as kinematics for leptons and jets before and after analysis level selections.
 Variables are defined in [Systematics/python/HHWWggCustomize.py](https://github.com/atishelmanch/flashgg/blob/a7da39035c95cfe3f94b8aa6a428c5811e7dbc59/Systematics/python/HHWWggCustomize.py)
 - **HHWWggAnalysisChannel**: The HHWWgg channel analysis to run.
 This determines the possible categories events can fall into.
 Options are SL (Semi-Leptonic), FL (Fully-Leptonic) and FH (Fully-Hadronic).
 By default, if no value is specified, SL is used.
 NOTE that the untagged category will OVERLAP if combined with other analysis channels.
+- **HHWWgguseZeroVtx**: When running over diphoton candidates, checking if they pass preselection, only consider diphoton candidates produced with respect to the Zeroeth vertex.
+Note that if this is set to false, the standard Hgg vertex will be used for diphoton candidate reconstruction.

 With the options specified in the example, if this works properly, you should get an output file named: `output_numEvent500.root` containing a tree for each `HHWWggTag`.